neuron4/daniellerch.github.io/_posts/2000-01-01-how_not_stego.md

 ![f16]({{ site.baseurl }}/images/hns_f16.png)

 <br>
-See an example program in python to hide information:
+See an example program in Python to hide information:

 ```python